Daniel-KM/Omeka-S-module-CopIdRef/README.md

 Voir le [lisez-moi] en français.

-[IdRef] is a module for [Omeka S] that allows to use the thesaurus [IdRef of Abes] in order to create new contents from IdRef data.
+[Copy IdRef] is a module for [Omeka S] that allows to use the thesaurus [IdRef of Abes] in order to create new contents from IdRef data.
 This is useful when we need to create items for authors.
-If the author is not in Omeka, the it is possible to search in the IdRef base, to create the record inside it if needed, and to fetch data in a new item, and to link it with the item currently in edition.
+If the author is not in Omeka, then it is possible to search in the IdRef base, to create the record inside it if needed and if you have an account on it, and to fetch data in a new item, and to link it with the item currently in edition.

-If you just need to link references from IdRef for some properties, the module [Value Suggest] should be used.
+This module uses the [IdRef modal popup], so it's easier for the user to know the resource is created.

-This module should not be confused with the module IdRef from BibLibre, whose features were integrated in Value Suggest.
+If you just need to link references from IdRef for some properties, the module [Value Suggest] should be used instead.

 Installation